turovnd/MachineLearning/README.md

 	- tabulate v0.8.1.
 ---------------------------------------------------
 1. KNN metric classifier.
+ ---
+ Problem
+ ---
+1) Implement the metric classifier kNN;
+2) Make cross-validation; justify the choice of the number of folds for it;
+3) Perform data visualization;
+4) Configure the classifier with 2-3 metrics and 2-3 spatial transformations;
+5) To assess the quality, you can use the accuracy metric, but better - f1-measure;
+ ---
+ Start dataset
+ ---
 Dataset.txt - set of objects: coordinates of the dot(x,y),class{0,1}.
  ---
-Program structure:
+Program structure
+ ---
 - Main: started point.
 - OutputMethods:
 	- outputTable.